AMPnet/auditor-node/doc/websocket-api.md

 }
 ```

-Response: web socket client should one message for each of the objects in the `fields` array.
-The order of the messages
+Response: web socket client should send one message for each of the objects in the `fields` array.
+The order of the
-must match the order of the fields in the array.
-For the above web socket message, web socket client should send three
+messages must match the order of the fields in the array.
+For the example message above, web socket client should send
-messages: first a boolean, then a number and finally a string.
-The `fields` array can contain any number of objects
+three messages: first a boolean, then a number and finally a string.
+The `fields` array can contain any number of
-which describe the required input fields, not only three as shown above.
-The available field types are: `BOOLEAN`,
+objects which describe the required input fields, not only three as shown above.
+The available field types are:
-`NUMBER` and `STRING`.
-The `name` value will be the identifier of the field in the running script, which should not be
+`BOOLEAN`, `NUMBER` and `STRING`.
+The `name` value will be the identifier of the field in the running script, which
-important to the web socket client, and it can be ignored.
-Each field has its `descritpion` which should be displayed to
+should not be important to the web socket client, and it can be ignored.
+Each field has its `descritpion` which should
-the user.
-The `message` top-level field acts as a general message the user should see when being prompted to input the
+be displayed to the user.
+The `message` top-level field acts as a general message the user should see when being
-specified fields.
+prompted to input the specified fields.

 ### Output commands

 These commands inform the web socket client that something needs to be rendered and displayed to the user.
-No responses
+The client
-should be sent by the web socket client to such commands.
+should not respond to such commands.

 #### RenderText command